How to Price Art Prints

 Learn How to Price Giclees and Fine Art Prints

-Traditionally, visual artists and fine art photographers have found learning how to price art prints a complex, if not bewildering, chore.
+Traditionally, visual artists and fine art photographers have found learning how to price art prints is a complex, if not a bewildering, chore.
 Finally, there is useful information on how to price art prints, giclees, and fine art photography prints.
-The new e-book, How to Price Digital Fine Art Prints: Tips from Top Art Marketing Minds, offers insights, advice and experiences from the industry’s top art marketing.
+The new e-book, How to Price Digital Fine Art Prints: Tips from Top Art Marketing Minds, offers insights, advice, and experiences from the industry’s top art marketing.
 Buy it on Amazon here.

 Artists on a mission to discover how to price art prints will find answers here.

 Barney Davey posed a series of art print pricing questions to a panel of industry experts.
 He asked them to answer the questions where they had expertise or experiences to offer.
 The contributed answers form an invaluable collection of useful insights about how to price art prints.

 Pricing giclees and digital fine art prints is a subjective undertaking.

 There is no cookie-cutter formula.
 What works well for one artist will be a complete bust for another.
 Readers will find differing points of view from the contributing authors.
 As with all other aspects of successfully operating a small business, artists ultimately will need to come to their own conclusions.
 The e-book will help artists to inform their decisions and guide them to most profitable how to price art print pricing strategies.